The LaSallian is recruiting!

 Menagerie

-Grounded in Filipino culture and society, the Menagerie is the publication’s features section that delves into the mundane and the peculiar.
-We write about stories of people and phenomena celebrated and forgotten, from the margins of society and at the center of communities.
-Our stories strive to provide readers with a critical understanding of the news information we consume.
+Grounded in Filipino culture and society, the Menagerie is the publication’s features section that explores the mundane and the peculiar.
+We write about people and phenomena celebrated and forgotten, from the margins of society and at the heart of communities.

 Sports

-The LaSallian‘s Sports writers go beyond the eye of the casual fan, diving deeper into the story behind collegiate and national sports alike.
-We help bring the La Salle community closer to the action and the grind of the teams and athletes who proudly represent the Green and White.
+The LaSallian‘s Sports section extends beyond the eye of the casual fan, diving deeper into the story behind collegiate, national, and international sports alike.
+We help bridge the Lasallian community closer to the action and the grind of the teams and athletes who proudly represent the Green-and-White on and off the court.

 Vanguard

 Vanguard inspires curiosity and connects everyday people with the brightest minds in science.
-But apart from reporting the wonders, hypotheses, and data, we uphold the duty to examine the role of money and politics in science, review science-related public policies, and dissect the murky underbelly of the field.
+Apart from reporting the wonders, hypotheses, and data, we uphold the duty to examine the role of money and the government in science, review science-related public policies, and dissect the murky underbelly of the field.

 Multimedia & Technical Sections